Ranjeev Puri

+Ranjeev Puri (born c.
+1984) is an American politician serving as a member of the Michigan House of Representatives since 2021, currently representing the 24th district.
+A member of the Democratic Party, Puri has served as the House Minority Leader since January 2025.

 Before joining the Legislature, Puri worked in financial consulting and then went on to work for President Barack Obama.
 Puri received his undergraduate degree in economics and finance and went on to receive his MBA from the University of Chicago Booth School of Business in 2014.

-Early life and education
+Early life, education and career

-Puri was born around 1984 in Racine, Wisconsin to immigrant parents.
-Puri earned a bachelor's degree in economics from Ohio State University.
-In 2014, Puri earned a Master's of Business Administration from the Booth School of Business at the University of Chicago.
+Puri was born around 1984 in Racine, Wisconsin to Punjabi immigrant parents from India.
+He earned a bachelor's degree in economics from Ohio State University.
+In 2014, Puri obtained a Master's of Business Administration from the Booth School of Business at the University of Chicago.